Jackknife Empirical Likelihood Method for U Statistics Based on Multivariate Samples and its Applications: Concluding remarks

 \section{\textbf{Concluding remarks}}

-In this paper, we have described the JEL method for $k\,(\geq 3)$ multivariate samples U-statistics.
-This study opens the door for a wider range of applications in multivariate scenarios.
-By formalizing the JEL approach for $q$-dimensional $k$-sample-based U-statistics, we have established the asymptotic distribution of the JEL ratio and successfully constructed confidence intervals for unknown parameters. \\
+In this paper, we studied U-statistics based on three multivariate samples and developed a jackknife empirical likelihood (JEL) methodology for such statistics.
+This would extend the applicability of JEL methods to three sample multivariate problems.\\

-To demonstrate the applications of our findings, we constructed confidence intervals for differences in two volumes under ROC surfaces (VUSs) and differences in two hypervolumes under the ROC manifolds (HUMs).
-These applications highlight the practical utility of the JEL method in addressing complex statistical problems.
-To evaluate the performance of the JEL method in comparison with other non-parametric approaches, we conducted extensive simulation studies under various models, including the Marshall-Olkin bivariate exponential and Bivariate Pareto distributions.
+We constructed confidence intervals for differences in two dependent VUSs using three nonparametric procedures.
+We conducted an extensive simulation study under the Marshall-Olkin bivariate exponential and Bivariate Pareto distributions.
 Our results showed the superior performance of the JEL method in terms of coverage probability and computational complexity when compared to the normal approximation using jackknife pseudo-values based variance estimator and kernel-based methods. \\

-Additionally, we conducted a real data analysis using an Alzheimer's disease dataset to illustrate the practical benefits of the JEL method in real-world scenarios.
-Overall, this study highlights the superior performance, versatility, lower computational cost and practical benefits of the JEL method, recommending its use in statistical practices that require reliable nonparametric inference for complex data structures.\\
+Additionally, we conducted a real data analysis using a recent Alzheimer's disease dataset to illustrate the practical benefits of the JEL method in real-world scenarios.
+This study highlights the superior performance, versatility, lower computational cost and practical benefits of the JEL method over its competitors recommending its use in statistical practices that require reliable nonparametric inference for complex data structures.\\

-Furthermore, the results of this paper facilitate hypothesis testing using the JEL method, based on the established asymptotic distribution of the JEL ratio.
-Previous studies, including \cite{subhash1986}, \cite{mahajan2011}, and Chapter 8 of \cite{deshpande2017}, have explored testing problems based on U-statistics.
-The JEL method we developed in this paper can be effectively applied to these types of problems.
+Beyond diagnostic testing, the proposed framework is also relevant in other scientific domains.
+For example, an ecologist could be interested in comparison of multiple species in three habitats: protected forest, logged forest and agricultural land.
+He would be interested in testing the hypothesis that the distribution of multiple species in these three habitats are identical. \cite{rizzo2016energy} have discussed energy based statistics for this testing problem.
+Many of them can be expressed as U-statistics.
+Asymptotic distributions of the test statistics (either U-statistics or JEL ratio) will follow from the results in Section \ref{Theory}. \\

+We are working on $q$-dimensional $k$-sample U-statistics and the asymptotic distribution of the associated JEL ratio.
+One possible application of the theory developed would be construction of confidence intervals for hypervolume under the ROC manifold which is a generalization of ROC curves to multi-category classification.
+The results will be presented elsewhere.\\

 \allowdisplaybreaks